anoymized/multi-order-motion-model/README.md

-# Machine Learning Modeling for Multi-order Human Visual Motion Processing
+# Machine Learning Modeling for Multi-Order Human Visual Motion Processing

 This repository contains code and datasets for our research on developing machine learning models that mimic human visual motion perception.
 While state-of-the-art computer vision (CV) models, such as deep neural networks (DNNs), excel at estimating optical flow in naturalistic images, they often fall short of replicating the biological visual system’s ability to perceive **second-order motion** (i.e., motion of higher-order image features).
-Our biologically-inspired approach bridges this gap by proposing a model architecture aligned with psychophysical and physiological findings.
+Our biologically inspired approach bridges this gap by proposing a model architecture aligned with psychophysical and physiological findings.

 ---